Best Medical Assistant Schools in Mississippi

 • What percentage of graduates pass the certification exam?

-• Does the school offer job placement help after graduation?
+• Does the school offer career services help after graduation?

 The Bureau of Labor Statistics lists medical assisting as a fast-growing healthcare occupation in the U.S.1 Mississippi’s hospitals, private practices, urgent care centers, and specialty clinics continue to hire trained assistants.
 Employers often prefer certified applicants who can start with minimal training.